 Factoring in the apparel industry is designed to help fashion entrepreneurs cover expenses in the turbulent early months of launching a company or new line.
 While apparel factoring can be used by any company, for any business purpose, start-up designers will likely see the most benefit from using factoring.

-Independent entrepreneurs in the apparel business might find factoring particularly beneficial due to the ease of the qualification process.
+Independent entrepreneurs in the apparel business might find factoring particularly beneficial due to the ease of the qualification process for small business owners.
 Because factoring isn’t a loan, you don’t have to pass a credit check.
 This can be ideal for new businesses who may not have had to time establish a solid business credit score.
+Small businesses can benefit from invoice factoring as it focuses on the creditworthiness of their clients rather than the small business owners themselves.

 It’s important to note that how much you can sell your invoices for will vary depending on the company and the value of the invoice.
 With apparel factoring, you can expect up to 90% of the invoice value returned to you, sometimes within 24 hours.